agungfir98/weather-bit/readme.md

 # Weather Sensor with Bitwise Storage

-Learning bitwise operations, goroutines, and memory efficiency in Go.
+Learning bitwise operations, and memory efficiency in Go.

 ## What It Does